aristeidis-drivas/spring-books/README.md

 ```
 Or download manually.

-Import it in a programming environment or (i.e. IntelliJ Community Edition IDE) or execute via command line.
+Import it in a programming environment (i.e. IntelliJ Community Edition IDE) or execute via command line.

 ## License
  The application is under the MIT license.